johnny-2123/Wavelength/README.md

 ### Users

- achieved through the integration of React components, Redux store, and Websockets.

-### User Management

 #### User Registration
 - As an unregistered user, you have the ability to register by providing your email, username, and password.
     - Upon successful registration, you will be automatically logged in.